lilydjwg/dotvim/pack/general/start/diffchar.vim/README.md

   * 2   : 8 colors in fixed order
   * 3   : 16 colors in fixed order
   * 100 : all colors defined in highlight option in dynamic random order
+* `g:DiffPairVisible`, `t:DiffPairVisible` - Make a corresponding unit visible when cursor is moved on a difference unit
+  * 2 : highlight with cursor-like color plus echo as a message (default)
+  * 1 : highlight with cursor-like color
+  * 0 : disable
 * `g:DiffModeSync`, `t:DiffModeSync`- Synchronously show/reset/update with diff mode
   * 1 : enable (default)
   * 0 : disable
 * `g:DiffMaxLines`, `t:DiffMaxLines` - A maximum number of DiffChange lines to be dynamically detected
-  * 1 ~ : (300 as default, 100 if diff commend not available)
+  * -n : multiples of the window height (default as -3)
+  * n  : the actual number of lines
-  * 0 : disable (detect all DiffChange lines only when a diff mode begins)
+  * 0  : disable (detect all DiffChange lines once diff mode begins)
-* `g:DiffPairVisible`, `t:DiffPairVisible` - Make a corresponding unit visible when cursor is moved on a difference unit
-  * 2 : highlight with cursor-like color plus echo as a message (default)
-  * 1 : highlight with cursor-like color
-  * 0 : nothing visible
-* `g:DiffSplitTime`, `t:DiffSplitTime` - A time length (ms) to apply the internal algorithm first
-  * 0 ~ : (100 as default)

 #### Demo